jmallen1027/Python_Flask-App_Newrelic/README.md

 and left the packages in the requirments.txt file.
 The application requires additional steps after starting it up.
 But it functions.
 I'll list the commands and instructions below.

 **Running the app with Docker Compose**
+Run these commands after building and running the docker compose file.
+The app will spin up with some errors with the database.
+Just docker exec into the DB and Python Services and run these commands.

 docker-compose build (in the user directory)